Skip to main content

 • Pre-fetching - results are cached for faster reads

-Ref optimizes for token usage because:
+Both servers optimize for token usage because:

 • Tokens cost money